 THE THIRD TRIP

-(the lovely ladies – the 3 moms, 3 daughters, and the tita (in spirit) with the Calaruega church in the background)
+(the lovely ladies – the 3 moms, 3 daughters, and the tita (in spirit) with the Caleruega church in the background)

-The mass was almost finished when we arrived, but we were treated with the angelic voices of the Calaruega Children choir as they practiced their choreographed songs after the mass.
+The mass was almost finished when we arrived, but we were treated with the angelic voices of the Caleruega Children choir as they practiced their choreographed songs after the mass.

 We just enjoyed the majestic ambiance of the compound, the beauty of nature, the “Kois” and the colorful flowers.
 It was just a day of relaxation and bonding of families.